Informatievlaanderen/OSLO-SpecificationGenerator/README.md

 ### Generating an application profile in CSV from RDF

-In this repository only a Dutch application profiles are supported.
+In this repository only Dutch application profiles are supported.

 ```bash
 ./bin/generate_vocabulary.py --rdf {path} --ap --output {output_path}